Bellbrook High School

 Bellbrook High School is a public high school in Sugarcreek Township / Bellbrook, Ohio area in the United States.
-It is the four year high school of the Bellbrook - Sugarcreek Local School District, which is rated Excellent by the Ohio Department of Education.
+It is the four year high school of the Bellbrook-Sugarcreek Local School District, which is rated Excellent by the Ohio Department of Education.
 The school serves grades 9–12.
 Their mascot is the Golden Eagle and their colors are purple and gold.
 Their primary athletic rivals are Oakwood and Valley View.

 Athletics

 From 2002-2005, Bellbrook football went to the OHSAA playoffs four consecutive years.
 Some notable individuals are Luke Clemens (Miami Redhawks) and Austin Spitler (Ohio State Buckeyes & Miami Dolphins).
 Women’s basketball has also been doing very well of late winning 1 out of the past 2 South Western Buckeye League titles.
 In 2012, the women’s basketball team also made it to the state semi-final game in Columbus, Ohio.
 In the state semi-final game they would lose to eventual state champion Hathaway Brown from Cleveland, Ohio.
 The women’s basketball team was the first team that had been to state for Bellbrook since 1976 when the women's basketball team made it to the Final Four in Columbus for the first OHSAA women's basketball state tournament.
 Cameron Kelly became Bellbrook's first wrestling state champ in 2012.
 Kelly won the Division II Championship at the 106-pound weight class.
-Currently, the head of the athletics department is Bellbrook alum Charlie O-Dell.
+Currently, the head of the athletics department is Bellbrook alum Charlie O’Dell.

 Band

 The Bellbrook band program has been very successful bringing home numerous Bands Of America (BOA) regional and national titles.
 They were national champions in class A 1994, 1995, 1998, 1999, 2000, 2001, 2013 and were class AA champions in 2004.
 In 2000 they were the only class A band to compete in the finals event.
 Every year the Bellbrook Marching Eagles make at least two trips to BOA regional’s throughout the United States and then they end the year with a big trip to Indianapolis, Indiana for BOA Grand Nationals.
 The Marching Eagles have about 100 kids in the marching program each year - including winds, percussion, and color guard.
-The Bellbrook High School also has an award-winning Indoor Percussion Ensemble directed by Andy Soloman along with a world class Winterguard that won WGI in 2013 in the Scholastic A class division and received second place in 2015 in the Scholastic Open division directed by Sheldon Apo.
+The Bellbrook High School also has an award-winning Indoor Percussion Ensemble directed by Cammy Halls along with a world class Winterguard that won WGI in 2013 in the Scholastic A class division and received second place in 2015 in the Scholastic Open division directed by Sheldon Apo.
 Both compete at a national level each year.